Italy warns people not to panic-buy as coronavirus cases rise in north - Local News 8

 Italy warns people not to panic-buy as coronavirus cases rise in north

-The epicenter of the outbreak is in northern Italy, where at least 6 people have died and the number of confirmed cases jumped from three on Friday morning to more than 200 by Monday afternoon.
+The epicenter of the outbreak is in northern Italy, where at least 7 people have died and the number of confirmed cases jumped from three on Friday morning to at least 229 by Monday evening.

 Authorities announced sweeping restrictions over the weekend for parts of the regions of Lombardy and Veneto.
 The restrictions affect about 100,000 people, the civil protection agency estimated on Monday.